liferay/liferay-docs-dxp-cloud/user/articles/02-onboarding/01-github-config-intro.markdown

 ### Setting Environment Variables

-Lastly, you must set two environment variables in the `ci` service's `LCP.json` to point to your new repository.
+Lastly, you must set two environment variables in the Jenkins service's `LCP.json` to point to your new repository:

--   `GITHUB_REPOSITORY`: Point to the your new GitHub repository (remote).
+-   `GITHUB_REPOSITORY`: Point to your new GitHub repository (remote).
 -   `GITHUB_TOKEN`: Point to a personal access token that you created for your GitHub organization.